 Is RAG still necessary with 1M+ token context windows?

 Yes.
-Even with massive context windows, you still decide WHAT to put in them.
+Even with massive context windows, you still decide what to put in them.
 A million tokens of irrelevant documents produces worse results than 10K tokens of precisely relevant ones.
-Long context windows change the math — you can include more per query — but retrieval, filtering, and ranking remain essential.
-RAG is evolving into context engineering, not disappearing.
 The economic constraint is also real: at current pricing, filling a 1M-token context costs $1-5 per query.
 Not viable for high-volume applications.
-Selective retrieval is the correct approach even when the technical limit is removed.
+Long context windows change the math at the margin — you can include more per query — but retrieval, filtering, and ranking remain essential.
+RAG is evolving into context engineering, not disappearing.

 How many chunks should you retrieve per query?